Boundary behavior of special cohomology classes arising from the Weil representation: Abstract

 \section{Abstract}

-In our previous paper \cite{FMII}, we established a theta correspondence between vector-valued holomorphic Siegel modular forms and cohomology with local coefficients for local symmetric spaces $X$ attached to real orthogonal groups.
-This correspondence is realized via theta functions associated to explicitly constructed "special" Schwartz forms.
-Furthermore, the theta functions give rise to generating series of Poincar\'e dual classes of certain "special cycles" in $X$ with coefficients arising from embeddings of smaller orthogonal groups.
+In our previous paper \cite{FMII}, we established a correspondence between vector-valued holomorphic Siegel modular forms and cohomology with local coefficients for local symmetric spaces $X$ attached to real orthogonal groups of type $(p,q)$.
+This correspondence is realized using theta functions associated to explicitly constructed ``special'' Schwartz forms.
+Furthermore, the theta functions give rise to generating series of certain ``special cycles'' in $X$ with coefficients.

-In this paper, we compute the restriction of these theta functions to the Borel-Serre boundary of $X$.
-The global restriction is again a theta series as in \cite{FMII}, now for a smaller orthogonal group and a larger coefficient system.
+In this paper, we study the boundary behaviour of these theta functions in the non-compact case and show that the theta functions extend to the Borel-Sere compactification $\overline{X}$ of $X$.
+However, for the $\Q$-split case for signature $(p,p)$, we have to construct and consider a slightly larger compactification, the ``big'' Borel-Serre compactification.
+The restriction to each face of $\overline{X}$ is again a theta series as in \cite{FMII}, now for a smaller orthogonal group and a larger coefficient system.

 As application we establish the cohomological nonvanishing of the special (co)cycles when passing to an appropriate finite cover of $X$.
 In particular, the (co)homology groups in question do not vanish.